safespring/docs/content/new/getting-started.md

    Safespring networks (including public) but not anywhere else.

 ![image](../images/np-networks.png)

+!!! info "Important note"
+    You no longer have the ability to create your own networks.
+All networks has a separate DHCP-scope from which instances created in that network will get an IP-address from.
+This means that you will have less flexibility which IP-addresses your instances get, but you will instead gain in stability since the simpler network model in v2 has proven to be much more stable than that in v1.

+Instances in different network will be able to communicate as long as your security groups allow it.
+Note that this also applies to instances in the public network with public IP-addresses and instances in the default and private networks.

 Thus, the right way to communicate between instances attached to the different networks is to just use security groups directly to control access.
 Do NOT add a second